dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cheat_sheet.md

     will they do?).
 5. Exercise code that uses the mock objects; if necessary, check the result using googletest assertions.
-6. When a mock object is destructed, gMock automatically verifies that all expectations on it have been satisfied.
+6. When m_a mock object is destructed, gMock automatically verifies that all expectations on it have been satisfied.

 Here's an example: